Camp Deerhorn Covid-19 Guidebook

 Evening Activities, Team Comp, and Sunday Events

 All of our evening activities, team competition, and Sunday events will still happen in 2021.
-However, they will be adjusted as necessary based on social distancing, masking, and guidelines.
+However, they will be adjusted as necessary based on social distancing guidelines.

 Words of Wisdom